Capturing Cambridge

 David and Sidney Moden were farriers/blacksmiths running their own business in the back yard.
 David and Laura retired to Cherry Hinton and were still living there in 1939.

-In 1939 the inhabitants were motor mechanic Herbert Charles Finbow and his wife Connie and their children.
-Herbert was born in 1906 and probably lived at 6 Hooper Street as early as 1920, when his parents William and Annie were listed there in the electoral register.
-In 1911 the family lived at 41 Kingston Street, and William was working as a cab driver.
-By 1922, at 6 Hooper Street, William was running a furniture removal business, Finbow & Sons, which continued into the late 1940s.
+In 1911 the Finbow family had lived at 41 Kingston Street, and William was working as a cab driver.
+By the early 1920s, at 6 Hooper Street, William was running a furniture removal business, Finbow & Sons, which continued into the late 1940s.
+In 1939 the inhabitants of no. 6 were the Finbows’ son Herbert, his wife Connie and their children.

 From 1964 the workshop behind the house was used by Mill Road Engineering Co, motor engineers.